-9. Allegations against staff
+9. Allegations Against staff

 Allegations against staff are covered in all basic training and induction training that takes place within our school.
-We follow the mandatory guidance in KCSIE 2022 Part Four which includes the management of 'Low Level Concerns'.
-Please refer to the schools policy on managing allegations against staff.
+We follow the mandatory guidance in KCSIE 2022 Part Four, which includes the management of Low Level Concerns.
+See the SPCMAT Low Level Concerns Policy.